elo-enterprises/k3d-faas/README.md

 **Besides a localhost-friendly cluster, there are no build dependencies at all except for docker.**  All of k3d/helm/kubectl & knative/argo/fission CLIs use independently versioned containers, starting with the alpine-k8s base.
 The entire stack in this repository is exercised by tests with github actions, and should work anywhere else that is configured for docker-in-docker support.

-**This is intended to be a solid reference architecture for cluster-bootstrapping**, but it's mainly for experiments/benchmarking and isn't exactly what you would call production-ready.
-But it's a good start for further iteration, because it's easy to yank out the components you don't need and customize the ones you want to keep.
+**This is intended to be a solid reference architecture for cluster-bootstrapping**, but as for the FaaS platforms, it's mainly for experiments and benchmarking and not what you would call production-ready.

+It's a good start for further iteration though, because it's easy to yank out the components you don't need and customize the ones you want to keep.
+If you're interested in that, next steps might involve:

-* **To point this automation at an existing cluster,** just disable the k3d bootstrap and use a different KUBECONFIG.
+* **Pointing this automation at an existing cluster** involves disabling [the k3d bootstrap](#) and setting a different KUBECONFIG.
 * **Keeping the from-scratch cluster build but switching the backend from k3d to something like EKS** should also be fairly straightforward.
 * **Event-sourcing from something like SQS takes more signficant effort,** but hopefully the automation layout makes it clear how to get started.